SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs.md

 ### Using the nodrop option

-By default, the JSON operator optimizes results by dropping messages that don't use the specified key or keys, or messages that use invalid JSON keys.
+By default, the JSON operator optimizes results by dropping messages that do not use the specified key or keys, or messages that use invalid JSON keys.
 Use the nodrop option to prevent this optimization, and set the extracted field values to null (empty):